BOOK NAME: Stone Fox

 Welcome to today’s book club meeting!

-If you haven’t read that far, stop here!
+If you haven’t finished yet, stop here!

 words you might not have seen before.
 (All definitions